TheWongLife1/TheWongLife1.github.io/_example_posts/2018-12-01-what-the-heck-is-a-callback.md

 });
 ```

-As you’ll see, if you type the above code into your console you will get two alerts back to back: Your ‘starting homework’ alert, followed by your ‘finished homework’ alert.
+As you’ll see, if you type the above code into your console you'll get 2 alerts back to back: Your ‘starting homework’ alert, followed by your ‘finished homework’ alert.

 But callback functions don’t always have to be defined in our function call.
 They can be defined elsewhere in our code like this: